Choose your source

 Holland, O. (2020, October 19).
 Nazca lines: Archaeologists discover 2,000-year-old cat figure in Peru.
 CNN Style. https://edition.cnn.com/style/article/nazca-lines-peru-cat/index.html

-As this shows, you don’t need to add a full stop at the end of the URL or DOI for online sources.
-This is different from most print sources, which typically end with a full stop after the reference.
+As this shows, you don’t need to add a period at the end of the URL or DOI for online sources.
+This is different from most print sources, which typically end with a final period after the citation.

 WHAT’S THE DIFFERENCE BETWEEN AN ONLINE ARTICLE AND A NEWS WEBSITE?